Understanding Your Ventilation System

 By: Allen M. Chung, CIH and Paul Linnartz

-As people start to return to office buildings and public areas after a year of “pandemic life,” there will undoubtedly be a heightened awareness of air quality in closed spaces.
+As people start to return to office buildings and public areas after more than a year of “pandemic life,” there will undoubtedly be a heightened awareness of air quality in closed spaces.

-SARS-CoV-2, the virus that causes COVID-19, is known to spread through aerosolized respiratory droplets at close range.
-Airborne transmission from exposure to very small droplets is unlikely over long distances but possible in certain indoor spaces.
-General ventilation typically addresses common contaminants often found in commercial environments, but many of these commercial systems have not been designed to protect occupants from the SARS virus.
-Understanding a facility’s general ventilation system is an essential step toward improving indoor air quality as well as moderating the risk of COVID-19 at your facility.
+Certain viruses, such as SARS-CoV-2, are known to spread through aerosolized respiratory droplets at close range.
+Airborne transmission from exposure to tiny droplets is unlikely over long distances but possible in certain indoor spaces.
+General ventilation typically addresses common contaminants often found in commercial environments, but many commercial systems have not been designed to protect occupants from contagions like the SARS virus.
+Therefore, understanding a facility’s general ventilation system is an essential step toward improving indoor air quality (IAQ) as well as moderating the risk of spreading disease at your facility.

-To moderate the spread of COVID-19 in an indoor space, a recent article published by the National Center for Biotechnology Information (NCBI) recommends the following:
+To help you moderate the spread of contagious diseases in an indoor space, the National Center for Biotechnology Information (NCBI) published an article that recommends the following:

 - increasing air exchange rates above current conditions

 - using high‐efficiency filtration for recirculated air (MERV 13 or higher)

 - verifying that sensitive areas, such as bathrooms and rooms where infected patients are cared for in hospitals and senior homes, are negatively pressurized relative to adjacent areas